emmaewade/pangenome-workflow/config/README.md

 The workflow is given three arguments:

-'outname' : output files will be put in the directory 'directory/[outname]' 'accortaxon' : specifies whether the given filename contains a list of accession numbers or taxon IDs. 'options: accession or taxonomy'
+`outname` : output files will be put in the directory `directory/[outname]` `accortaxon` : specifies whether the given filename contains a list of accession numbers or taxon IDs. `options: accession or taxonomy`
-'filename' : a new line delimited file of accession numbers or NCBI taxonomy IDs
+`filename` : a new line delimited file of accession numbers or NCBI taxonomy IDs

 The workflow can be run interactively by :
 ```